-Purchasing life insurance can still be greatly advantageous for many seniors who want to protect loved ones financially.
-However, choosing the wrong policies or coverage options can result in costly life insurance mistakes seniors should avoid in Canada.
+For many Canadian seniors, life insurance is a powerful tool to protect loved ones, cover final expenses, and leave a meaningful legacy.
+However, choosing the wrong policies or coverage options can result in costly mistakes that seniors should avoid in Canada when it comes to life insurance.

 This guide for Canadians will thoroughly explore a wide range of common errors and pitfalls and provide expert advice to help prudent seniors find affordable, optimally tailored coverage without making a senior’s choice of life insurance an expensive error.

-One of the biggest yet most common mistakes seniors make is choosing the wrong amount of life insurance coverage for their needs, either dramatically overpaying for excessive amounts they don’t require or alternately underinsuring themselves for their true financial obligations.
-Finding the “goldilocks” zone of just the right policy amount can be challenging but is crucial to maximize value and avoid wasting money.
+One of the most common mistakes is choosing the wrong amount of life insurance coverage for their needs, either buying too much (overpaying on premiums), or underinsuring themselves for their true financial obligations.
+Finding the right amount isn’t guesswork; it’s a calculation based on your specific financial situation.

-To avoid overpaying or underinsuring, seniors should very carefully and thoroughly calculate all of the following factors when determining the truly optimal life insurance policy amount:
+To avoid this mistake, seniors should very carefully and thoroughly calculate all of the following factors:

 Outstanding Debts

 Do extensive research on current local costs for end-of-life services, which have risen lately.
-Average funeral costs now exceed $12,000 in Canada when factoring in fees for preparation services like embalming and cremation, caskets and urns, burial plots, flowers and memorials, obituaries, and other common final expenses.
+Funeral costs in Canada can exceed $20,000 when factoring in fees for preparation services like embalming and cremation, caskets and urns, burial plots, flowers and memorials, obituaries, and other common final expenses.

 Legacy Goals